Set up Chrome

 When you’re done, click Save, and these policies will be enforced when your users sign in to Chrome with their G Suite accounts, no matter what computer they’re signing in with.

 - Unlike corporate-managed devices, these settings will only apply to a user’s personal computer when the user signs in to Chrome with their G Suite account.
 Common settings admins configure are startup pages, new tab pages, apps, extensions, and themes.

 - Group Policy settings (device-based settings) take precedence if there’s a conflict between Group Policy settings and cloud-managed policies on corporate-managed devices.

 For user policies to work on users' Windows, Mac, or Linux computer, Chrome Management needs to be turned on for those users in the Admin console.
 An exception is if you purchase Chrome device management licenses.
 In that case, policies apply to users who sign in to a managed Chrome device, whether or not Chrome Management is turned on.
 For details, see Turn Chrome Management on or off.

 If your organization wants to take advantage of the Chrome browser, but your users still need to access older website and apps that require Internet Explorer, you can use the Chrome Legacy Browser Support extension to switch automatically between Chrome and another browser.
 When your users click links that require a legacy browser to open, the URL will automatically be opened in the legacy browser from Chrome.

 Learn more how to set up Legacy Browser Support for Chrome and Internet Explorer.

-For detailed instructions on how to deploy Chrome for your Business, see the Chrome for Business Deployment Guide.
+For detailed instructions on how to deploy Chrome for your business, see the Chrome Deployment Guide.